amittrivedi565/pager/README.md

 # pager
-Pager is a cross-device connectivity tool, inspired by **KDE Connect** but with extra features for a seamless workflow across all your devices.
+Pager is a cross-device connectivity tool, having features for a seamless workflow across all your devices.

 ## ✨ Features